shopware/shopware/changelog/_unreleased/2022-03-25-fix-title-is-not-save-in-customer_address-when-regisering-a-new-customer.md

 ---
-title: Fix title is not save in customer_address when regisering a new customer
+title: Fixed storing of the title when registering a new customer
 issue: NEXT-20624
 author: Huy Truong
 author_email: huytdq94@gmail.com